ioannis-toumboglou/tor-web-crawler/README.md

 # tor-web-crawler
 Tor network web crawler

+** This application was developed and presented for my Master's degree thesis.

 The application's first function is to create a list of Tor network URLs, store them in an SQL database, while checking their status, whether they are active or not.